zopefoundation/zc.zk/src/zc/zk/README.txt

 - Fixed bug: Ephemeral nodes weren't recreated when sessions were reestablished.

+- ``zc.zk.RegisteringServer`` events are generated during server registration to allow third-party libraries to record additional properties on new server nodes.

 - Added a testing module that provides ZooKeeper emulation for testing complex interactions with zc.zk without needing a running